 For this use case, it is ideal to give preference to Recall.
 Recall is the number of true positives predicted out of the total number of positives.
 For example, if you’re working with a recall of let's say 0.8, you’re essentially predicting 8 transactions as positives (fraudulent) when you should’ve predicted 10.
 It is ideal in cases where it is okay to have a false detection (predicting a non-fraudulent transaction to be fraudulent) but a missed true detection could be costly (predicting a fraudulent transaction otherwise).

 It is important to understand what led the model to arrive at a certain prediction.
 Technically referred to as Model Explainability, it is an important phase in the MLOps cycle that is generally overlooked.

 Model Explainability plays a crucial role in building trust around the model.
 This plot has been generated by an open-source library ‘SHAP’.
 While the plot might be intimidating at the first glance, it is pretty straightforward and informative.
-Consider amount, the lower the value (blue) of the amount the greater its impact towards a positive prediction (Fraudulent), the higher the value (red) the greater its impact on the other class (Non-Fraudulent).
+Larger SHAPley values, both positive and negative, have larger impacts on the predictions.